Docker Compose

 docker compose up

-The docker-compose up command is used to build, (re)create, start, and attach to containers for a service defined in a docker-compose.yml file.
+command is used to build, (re)create, start, and attach to containers for a service defined in a docker-compose.yml

 docker compose up